Is it Possible for Artists to have Multiple Art Styles?

 Here I have included Five Great Masters in History with Multiple Art styles.
 Hopefully this will encourage you to embark your journey confidently as an artist with Multiple art styles.

-Great Masters in History with Multiple Art Styles
+Great Masters with Multiple Art Styles

 Michelangelo